RichardScottOZ/bdc-collectors/USAGE.rst

       - ``Landsat-4/5``, use ``dataset=LANDSAT_TM_C1``
       - ``Landsat-7``, use ``dataset=LANDSAT_ETM_C1``

-    In the future, we will implement a way to request for L8 Surface Reflectance data sets.
+    In the future, we will implement a way to request L8 Surface Reflectance data sets.

 Download scenes